IgorErin/SpecialKanren/README.md

 An attempt to specialize relational programs by arguments with a finite domain.

-## Relational programming.
+## Relational programming
-Relational programming is all about relationships.
+Relational programming is all about relations.

 Having expressed a certain problem as an relation, you can run it in different directions.
 Each such direction represents a separate function.
 For example, the ratio is less than or equal to, represents a function that tells two numbers whether the above-mentioned ratio is satisfies them, as its last argument.
 However, if we explicitly say that the relation holds, then we can get a generator of all such numbers.